girlscript/winter-of-contributing/DSA/AnalysisOfSearchingAlgorithms/Analysis_of_searching_algorithm.md

 **These algorithms are generally classified into 2 categories.**

+## 1. Sequential Search:-
-1. **Sequential Search**:- In this type of search, we pick a very naive and straightforward method to search.
+In this type of search, we pick a very naive and straightforward method to search.
  		       We traverse through the list of arrays and every element is compared with the element to be searched.

 Example:- **Linear Search**